 Support for educational institutions and the students they serve has been key to IOCC's activities in the West Bank and Gaza since 1997.
-Most recently, beginning in 2019, IOCC has implemented projects aiming to improve educational settings so that children and youth can achieve better-quality education and in turn positively impact their communities.
+In 2019, IOCC has implemented projects aiming to improve educational settings so that children and youth can achieve betterquality education and in turn positively impact their communities.
 Often implemented with the Schools General Administration of the Greek Orthodox Patriarchate of Jerusalem, projects have reached thousands of students and youth and benefitted hundreds of staff and teachers.
+In addition, in 2023, IOCC supported three educational organizations in Gaza to install de-carbonization equipment such as batteries and solar panels to enrich their educational activities such as ICT education and supplementary class.
+Most recently, in 2024 IOCC launched a comprehensive educational support initiatives for displaced school-aged children in Gaza by establishing safe learning spaces offering remedial classes and extracurricular activities, aiming to empower these children, restore hope, and build a brighter future.